 Protest PR and the future of civic activism in two events

-Ghildul activistului obosit (The guide of the fatigued activist) debate in Romania, organised by Frontline Club Bucharest, brought together a former minister of health (Vlad Voiculescu), an activist (Catalin Tenita) and a former journalist (Oana Dobre-Dimofte) moderated by another journalist, Andrei Gheorghe.
+Ghildul activistului obosit (The guide of the fatigued activist) debate in Romania, organized by Frontline Club Bucharest, brought together a former minister of health (Vlad Voiculescu), an activist (Catalin Tenita) and a former journalist (Oana Dobre-Dimofte) moderated by another journalist, Andrei Gheorghe.

 The event in Berlin – DC Protest – was organised by Diaspora Civica Berlin (a group that has formed after the #rezist protests), Documentaria.ro and Funky Citizens.
 Cosmin Pojoranu from Funky Citizens, Bogdan Dinca from Documentaria.ro, Ioana Dragos (member of Diaspora Civica Berlin) and Cristian Dragnea (activist and philosopher) and I were moderated by Alexandra Ioan (also a member of Diaspora Civica Berlin and a contributor to our report).